livfrediehard/nba_tracker/README.md

 # NbaTracker

 Welcome to my NBA tracker.
-Feel free to use this to track the current NBA standings!
-Let's go HEAT!
+Feel free to use this to track the current player list for the NBA Heat!

 ## Installation